 option, dd can provide real-time updates on the copying process, helping you track its progress. - Compatibility: Is available on most Unix-like systems (Linux, macOS, etc.) and is often included in the default installation.
 This widespread availability makes it a reliable choice.

-Alternative dd Command for Safer Use
+Alternative DD Command for Safer Use

 If you want a safer alternative, consider using dcfldd, which provides real time progress updates and better error handling.